-The best fitness deals to expect this Amazon Prime Day
+The best early fitness deals this Amazon Prime Day

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon Prime Day fitness deals 2022: Dates and offers to expect on trainers, treadmills and more
+Amazon Prime Day fitness deals 2022: Dates and early offers on trainers, treadmills and more

-Apple Watches, New Balance trainers and Nutribullets could all be in the mix
+Apple Watches, New Balance trainers and NutriBullets could all be in the mix

 Savvy savers, Amazon shoppers and anyone who loves a bargain will know by now that Amazon Prime Day is on the way.
-And, now confirmed to take place in July this year, it’s set to be a big one.
+The shopping bonanza is taking place on 12 and 13 July this year and it’s set to be a seriously big one.

-While we’re still waiting for exact details to be announced – check back in with us regularly for all of the latest updates – the retailer has us excited, revealing there are savings to be had across “products from national brands and small businesses across every category”.
+We’re still waiting for the exact deals to be announced, so check back in with us regularly for all of the latest updates.
+For those who can’t wait until the main event, there’s some good news.
+Amazon dropped a whole host of early offers on 21 June and there’s some real bargains up for grabs already on smart watches, walking shoes, goggles and more.

 When it comes to sportswear and home gym equipment, we’ll welcome any discount with open arms, as the cost of staying fit with sports leggings, equipment and running shoes, to name but a few items of our mounting fit kits, can quickly rack up.

-Brands such as Nike, Fitbit, Adidas and Nutribullet are all featured on the site, alongside hundreds of others.
-So although we aren’t sure what exactly will be in this year’s 48-hour long sale, we’re expecting big things – especially considering last year’s event was Amazon’s biggest yet.
+Brands such as Nike, Fitbit, Adidas and NutriBullet are all featured on the site, alongside hundreds of others.
+So although we don’t know everything that will be in this year’s 48-hour long sale, we’re expecting big things – especially considering last year’s event was Amazon’s biggest yet.

 And, as always, we’re here to answer all your questions about the what, when, how and why of Amazon Prime Day so you can get a head start before anyone else.